-What Does Lux Mean on a Motion Sensor Light?
+What is Lux on Motion Sensor?

 Motion sensor lights are a very handy item that allow you to make your house more safe and secure.